Carl Schurz High School: History

 The land upon which the current school is built was purchased in 1908, and is about two blocks south of an older building which was also Carl Schurz High School (located at 2338 N. 41st Court).
 The final site was approved in October 1908, with an estimated US$500,000 construction cost.
 Shortly after the school's opening, Carl Schurz's son donated a picture of his father and copies of his father's two published works to the school.
 The school was formally dedicated on the evening of 18 November 1910, with a presentation of a bust of the school's namesake.
-Able to accommodate 1,400 students, the building included an assembly hall, gymnasium, foundry, forgeroom, a physiographical lab, and lunchroom.
+Able to accommodate 1,400 students, the building included an assembly hall, gymnasium, foundry, forge, a physiographical lab, and lunchroom.

 Schurz High School has a twin on the south side of Chicago.
 Bowen High School at 2710 E. 89th st. was built using the same design.